 The United Methodist Church has been debating questions regarding our views of human sexuality since the late 1960s.
 In February 2019, a special called General Conference was held to review proposals and determine how we might move beyond this complicated theological issue.
 At the special called General Conference, a decision was made to maintain the restrictive language in our Book of Discipline that prohibits marriage and ordination for self-avowed and practicing homosexuals and added stricter accountability for violating these policies; this was adopted by a vote of 53% to 47%.

 The people of the United Methodist Church, especially members in the United States were and continue to be divided over the decision made during the special called General Conference.
 Plans were made to continue working towards a way forward during the regularly scheduled General Conference in 2020.
 However, that meeting was postponed several times due to the global pandemic and has been pushed once again to the regularly scheduled General Conference to be held in 2024.

 The Discernment Team has spent months discussing and reviewing documents, resources, and sources regarding the splintering of the United Methodist Church.
-Click the link below to see members of the Discernment Team, updates, how you can get involved, frequently asked questions, and more!
+Click below to view updates on General Conference 2024, more information about the Church Council decision, read the full report from the Discernment Team, updated frequently asked questions, and more!